Welcome to my website!

 I am an Assistant Professor of Political Science at the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 I hold a Ph.D. in Political Science from Boston College and B.A. from Tsinghua University.
-Before joining Syracuse Univeristy, I was a postdoctoral fellow in the China and the World Program at Columbia University..
-In 2020-2021 I was a Hans J. Morgenthau Fellow at the Notre Dame International Security Center.
-I also contribute to the Fletcher School’s Rising Power Alliances project at Tufts University.
+Before joining Syracuse University, I was a postdoctoral fellow in the China and the World Program at Columbia University.
+In 2020-2021, I was a Hans J. Morgenthau Fellow at the Notre Dame International Security Center.
+I also worked with the Fletcher School’s Rising Power Alliances project at Tufts University.